UK Conservative Party conference in partial lockdown | DW | 01.10.2019

-Police were seen entering the Manchester venue hosting the annual Conservative Party conference, according to reporters at the scene.
-Part of the "International Lounge" has been put in lockdown.
+Police were seen entering the Manchester venue hosting the annual Conservative Party conference, after an incident reportedly involving a senior MP.
+Part of the "International Lounge" was put on lockdown.

 Security personnel blocked off a part of the Conservative party conference in Manchester, where members of Prime Minister Boris Johnson’s Conservative Party hold their annual gathering.